A Legacy Moves On

 The mysterious green knight arrives in King Arthur’s Court!
 A classic story of chivalry, courage and romance from the 14th Century

-The Red Onion Press in collaboration with the Kennesaw State University’s School of Art and Design has completed the hand printing of a limited edition of Beowulf, the first of six Classics of English Literature from a series of original woodblocks by the late artist, Bronislaw Bak.
+The Red Onion Press in collaboration with the Kennesaw State University’s School of Art and Design has completed the hand printing of a limited edition of Sir Gawain and the Green Knight, the second of six Classics of English Literature from a series of original woodblocks by the late artist, Bronislaw Bak.
 These works of art, lost for over 50 years were recovered several years ago in remarkable condition.
 The 180 illustrations for six filmstrips produced for Encyclopedia Britannica's Filmstrip Division had been the product of a two year-long commission in 1964 by the late artist, Bronislaw Bak.
 Each of the 50 hand bound folios will be available for sale for $500 at completion of each edition, and reservations will be accepted for the complete series, expected to be completed by 2027 or earlier.
+Buy Now!

 Red Onion Press Restoration Project AT Kennesaw State University Enters 4th year